notjuliet/drop/README.md

 # drop

-A minimal, end-to-end encrypted file sharing app.
+A minimal file sharing app with zero-knowledge storage.

 ## Features